tufourn/tufourn.github.io/_posts/2025-03-18-rendering-a-triangle-with-the-forge.md

 ## Creating a new project

-In Solution Explorer, create a new project by right clicking `Examples`, and select `Add->New Project`.
+In Solution Explorer, create a new project by right clicking `Examples`, and select `Add/New Project`.

 ![Create new project](04_new_project.png)